January Parent Newsletter

 - Learn to work well with others.
 If you have more than one child, ask them to do a chore together.
 Or, encourage them to create a weekly chore chart and alternate responsibilities.

 - Develop self-discipline.
-There will be lots of things throughout your child's life that he'll need to do, even though he won't want to.
+There will be lots of things throughout your child's life that they'll need to do, even though they won't want to.

 - Develop a sense of pride.
-If your child is responsible for doing his laundry, having a stack of clean shirts is an accomplishment.
-He can take pride in what he has done.
+If your child is responsible for doing their laundry, having a stack of clean shirts is an accomplishment.
+They can take pride in what they have done.

 - See that they are an important part of the family.
-Your child will know he is helping to keep your home running smoothly.
+Your child will know they are helping to keep your home running smoothly.